Quality Horizon Webinar: How QA Evolves When AI Writes the Code

 Katalon logo

-Katalon Studio is a comprehensive quality management platform that supports test creation, management, execution, maintenance, and reporting for web, API, desktop, and even mobile applications across a wide variety of environments, all in one place, with minimal engineering and programming skill requirements.
+Katalon Studio is a comprehensive quality management platform that supports test creation, management, execution, maintenance, and reporting for web, API, and mobile applications across a wide variety of environments, all in one place, with minimal engineering and programming skill requirements.

 For AI testing specifically, here are the key features you can have: